-Designed for business lawyers educated outside the United States, the Graduate Program in Law and Business (LLM/Kellogg program) offers students a unique opportunity to study both business law and management techniques at two of America's leading schools in the fields of law and business--the Northwestern University School of Law and the Kellogg School of Management.
+Designed specifically for business lawyers educated outside the United States, for more than 10 years the Graduate Program in Law and Business (LLM/Kellogg program) has been the leading program in business and law training for experienced international lawyers.
+No other program offers students the same depth of learning in both business law and core business-school classes.
+The LLM/Kellogg program offers students a unique opportunity to study both business law and management techniques from the faculty of two of America's leading schools in the fields of law and business--the Northwestern University School of Law and the Kellogg School of Management.
 Graduates of this program are awarded an LLM degree and a certificate in business administration.

-All classes meet on Northwestern's Chicago campus.
-Students are expected to be in residence for the entire one-year program, which begins with a mandatory orientation in mid-June and ends the following mid-June.
+All classes meet on Northwestern's downtown Chicago campus.
+Students are expected to be in residence for the entire program, which begins with a mandatory orientation in mid-June and ends the following mid-May

 The intensive curriculum consists of upper-level course work at both schools.
 The law courses emphasize corporate, commercial, and transactional studies, while the Kellogg courses cover introductory and more advanced principles of management, marketing, and finance.

-Students take at least 18 credits (six to eight courses) but no more than 25 credits in law.
-All law classes are taken with Northwestern's JD students.
+Students take at least 18 credits (six to eight courses) in law.
+Except for the mandatory Common Law Reasoning course, all law classes are taken with Northwestern's JD students.

 Applicants to the LLM/Kellogg degree program must hold a first degree in law from a university or college whose law degree requirements are comparable to Northwestern's.
-Students must also have a high level of English profiency.
-Foreign applicants whose native language is not English must submit an official copy of their TOEFL score report.
-Applications are due January 17.
+Students must also have a high level of English proficiency.
+Foreign applicants whose native language is not English must submit an official copy of their TOEFL or IELTS score report.
 Refer to the links below for more information about applying.

-For questions related to LLM/Kellogg admissions, please contact Cristina Gapasin, senior associate director, at (312) 503-1202 or email@example.com.
+For questions related to LLM/Kellogg program admissions, please contact Sam Kwak, senior associate director, at (312) 503-8465 or email@example.com.

-Although no financial aid awards or teaching or research fellowships are available, non-U.S. citizens may apply for the University-administered NU Loan.
-A U.S. citizen or permanent resident must cosign the loan.
+No financial aid awards or teaching or research fellowships are available, non-U.S. citizens.

-Explore our site to learn more about life in Chicago, the Law School's resources, and other resources available to graduate students, including career sevices.
+Explore our site to learn more about life in Chicago, the Law School's resources, and other resources available to international students, including career services.